janhq/cortex.so/docs/basic-usage/command-line.md

   :::

 ## CLI Syntax

-The Cortex CLI improves the developer experience by incorporating command chaining and syntactic enhancements.
-This approach automatically combines multiple operations into a single command, streamlining complex workflows.
-It simplifies the execution of extensive processes through integrated commands.

 ### OpenAI API Equivalence

 The design of Cortex CLI commands strictly adheres to the method names used in the OpenAI API as a standard practice.
 This ensures a smooth transition for users familiar with OpenAI’s system.